ShivRaiGithub/FlowHackathon/README.md

 6. Run localchain using ```anvil``` and deploy contracts using ```forge script script/Deploy.s.sol --fork-url http://localhost:8545 --private-key <PRIVATE_KEY> --broadcast```

 7. Open the app in browser.

+8. If using contract through some other means, change the default contract address```contractAddress``` in contractContext.tsx present in connection folder or src in the frontend.